 Our study investigated the individual variation in language outcomes in speakers of Bosnian or Serbian who had emigrated to Norway in childhood or adulthood, or who were born there to immigrant parents.
 We carried out three studies in adult speakers (n=71), each probing a different aspect of language outcomes: (i) the knowledge of clitic placement, (ii) morphosyntactic competence, and (iii) lexical competence.
 We also probed (iv) the knowledge of clitic placement in children, using an elicitation task.

-Watch this space for the outcomes of our other studies.
+Watch this space for the outcomes of our other studies (in particular our creation of a new sentence repetition test in Bosnian and Serbian).